 Chestnut cottage with shared heated pool

-Chestnut cottage is perfect for families; you will find lots to do in the heated swimming pool, extensive gardens and private woodland or just enjoy the peace and tranquillity.
-Everyone can relax and play in safety as Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise.
+Chestnut cottage is perfect for families; you will find lots to see and do at the many local attractions or sit back and enjoy the peace and tranquillity in the heated swimming pool, extensive lawns, woodland and meadow.
+Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise so everybody can relax and play in safety.

 Chestnut cottage is a beautiful, light and airy two bedroom 17th century cottage with an extremely spacious open plan tiled ground floor.
 Fully fitted kitchen with electric multifunction fan oven, inset ceramic hob, microwave, fridge, freezer, dishwasher, washing machine and condenser dryer.
 Dining area with table and chairs to seat six.
 The lounge has two large sofas, a wood burning Jotul stove, English free-to-air satellite 42" flat screen TV and DVD player.
 Chestnut Cottage also benefits from a ground floor cloakroom.
 The open tread solid chestnut staircase leads to a galleried landing giving access to two bedrooms and the bathroom.
 The bedrooms comprise a very spacious double and a twin/triple, and the bathroom has a bath with shower over, hand basin, toilet and bidet.